JCMexplains/writing-for-success-2023/textbook.md

 > John ***is*** energetic.

 We can't really say there is an action in the sentence above; John is not doing anything in this sentence, he is just existing in the world as an energetic person.
-So *is* is not an regular action verb here; it is a linking verb.
+So *is* is not an action verb here; it is a linking verb.

 Finally, a verb can help another verb, often by putting it in the past or future or making it a possibility instead of an actual thing.
 In the sentence below, the helping verb is *can*: